-Violations of this policy should be referred to the appropriate administrative office for review and appropriate administrative action: for faculty, Faculty Appointments and Advancement; for staff, Human Resources Administration; or for students, the Office of The Dean of Students.
+Violations of this policy should be referred to the appropriate administrative office for review and appropriate administrative action: for faculty, Office of Academic Affairs; for staff, Human Resources Administration; or for students, the Office of The Dean of Students.

 Published 2006.